 11.2 What approach has been taken for the implementation of the EU Directive on Antitrust Damages Actions in your jurisdiction?
+How has the Directive been applied by the courts in your jurisdiction?

 This is not applicable in Japan.

 11.3 Please identify with reference to transitional provisions in national implementing legislation, whether the key aspects of the Directive (including limitation reforms) will apply in your jurisdiction only to infringement decisions post-dating the effective date of implementation or, if some other arrangement applies, please describe.